justinthelaw/repository-template/CONTRIBUTING.md

 We've chosen to use ADRs to document architecturally significant decisions.
 We primarily use the guidance found in [this article by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) with a couple of tweaks:

 - The criteria for when an ADR is needed is undefined.
 The team will decide when the team needs an ADR.
-- We will use the tool [adr-tools](https://github.com/npryce/adr-tools) to make it easier on us to create and maintain ADRs.
+- We _can_ (OPTIONAL) use the tool [adr-tools](https://github.com/npryce/adr-tools) to make it easier on us to create and maintain ADRs.
 - We will keep ADRs specific to this package in the repository under `adr/NNNN-name-of-adr.md`.
     > `adr-tools` is configured with a dotfile to automatically use this directory and format.
 - We will keep ADRs relating to Software Factory as a whole in the [UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory) repository under `adr/NNNN-name-of-adr.md`.